-Learning to detect and analyze Network Bandwidth and Traffic on Server 2008 is a great way to see what kind of network overhead your server and infrastructure is processing and then figure out ways to diagnose any problematic programs, processes and potential thwart outside threats that could be looking to infiltrate your network.
+Learning to Detect and analyze Network Bandwidth and Traffic on Windows Server 2008 is a great way to see what kind of network overhead your server and infrastructure is Utilizing and processing and then figure out ways to diagnose any problematic programs, processes and potential thwart outside threats that could be looking to infiltrate your network.

 Monitoring networking resources is also a good way to plan for growth for the future – if you are seeing that your Server is not able to handle the kind of demand your users are asking out of it, then it might be time to upgraded to high-throughput machine or considering upgrading your existing network hardware.

 We highly suggest that you use a Network Monitoring system in order to get a full overview of whats going on in your network at all times.

 These software systems not only manage multiple Windows servers, but also have the ability to collect data from Network devices such as switches, routers, firewall and other networked devices.

 Some recommended Windows Monitoring Software for keeping an eye on your network include:

 - Solarwinds Network Performance Monitor (30 Day Free Trial)

 - PRTG Network Monitor (Monitor 100 Sensors for FREE, Forever!
 See our full PRTG review here)